JLovr/CPM68K-Floating-Point-Library/README.md

 Code for support functions to be added to clib:
 1. bdos.s - calls bdos functions from C code.
-2. clibadds.c - adds the strchr adn strrchr functions
+2. clibadds.c - adds the strchr and strrchr functions